Echo-Stream/echostream-managed-app/README.md

 ### What echostream-managed-app does?
 - It starts up app change receiver node and starts receiving messages from app change router.
 - Pull Docker images from private EchoStream ecr or public-ecr.
-- Startup/kill managed-node docker containers as they are added or removed in/through the UI/API.
+- Startup/kill managed-node docker containers as they are added/removed in/through the UI/API.
-- Restart managed-nodes if there is any part of their config got updated or edges between the nodes are modified.
+- Restart managed-nodes if there is any part of node config got updated or edges between the nodes are modified.
 - It runs containers on isolated docker network.
 - Upstream the app/node logs to cloudwatch.

-### Local testing
+### Configuration
 Requirements and other configuration for testing the managed app in local env.
 #### Env vars
 Below are the required env vars.
 These can be found in `user-data` file in your app's boot image (seed.iso)